- 61% of shoppers want their items delivered within three hours of making an online purchase

 - 61.8% of buyers consider shipping cost above all other factors, while 73% of customers have decided not to make a purchase due to delivery cost

 - 73% of buyers have abandoned a cart because they had to pay a delivery charge

 The eCommerce retail space has come a long way in recent years.
 Just a few years ago, delivery expectations were low - customers expected to wait up to 10 days to have an item delivered.
 But slowly, expectations started changing.
 First, standard delivery options shortened to 3-4 days; then, expedited 2-day or next-day shipping raised the bar.
-Today, online shoppers want fast, cheap (or free) shipping options.
-This growing demand in customer delivery expectations has increased competition in the eCommerce space as retailers try to find expedited shipping at low cost.
+Online shoppers want fast, cheap (or free) shipping options today.
+This growing demand in customer delivery expectations has increased competition in the eCommerce space as retailers try to find expedited shipping at a low cost.

 Amazon is leading the pack with multiple free expedited shipping options for Amazon Prime customers.
 This has left other retailers with no choice but to look for faster and cost-effective eCommerce shipping solutions to navigate the fierce competition and stay ahead of the curve when it comes to managing customer expectations.